Tutorials¶

 The third (and least crucial) step is to simplify the tree sequence.

-If as above we ask for 200 samples from a population whose final size is
+If as above we ask for 100 sampled individuals from a population whose final size is

 1,450 individuals (after rescaling),